Engineering-Research-and-Development/true-connector/doc/TRUEConnector/prerequisite.md

 ### Create SSH public and private keys for user accessing host machine

-As a first step, a key-pair needs to be created.
-This is usually done on the server.
-With the following command a new key-pair is created.
+As the first step, a key pair needs to be created.
+Following best security practices, each ***user*** generates their asymmetric key pair and securely shares the public key with the OS administrator for implementation at the OS level.
+The following command is used to create a new key pair.

 ```
 ssh-keygen -t rsa -b 4096 -f ~/.ssh/desktop_key-rsa